 How Do Emotional Support Dogs Help Your Mental Health & Well-Being?

-The impact pets can have does not just stop at improving people’s mental health and well-being – it turns out dogs can also help you live longer.
-In a recent study published in the journal Circulation in 2019, researchers reviewed data between 1950 and 2019 to determine the impact of dogs on longevity.
+The impact pets can have does not just stop at improving people’s mental health and well-being — dogs can also help you live longer.
+In a study published in the journal Circulation in 2019, researchers reviewed data between 1950 and 2019 to determine the impact of dogs on longevity.
 They found that people who owned dogs lived longer than those without a dog.
 Additionally, they found that people at risk of having a heart attack and owning a dog had a 65% reduced mortality risk.

-Live Anywhere With Your Pet
+Live with Your Pet in Rental Housing

 Waive Pet Fees